libmapper/libmapper/doc/expression_syntax.md

 <div id="convergent-maps"></div>
 ## Convergent maps

-Convergent mapping—in which multiple source signals update a single destination signal are supported by libmapper in five different ways:
+Convergent mapping—in which multiple source signals update a single destination signal–are supported by libmapper in five different ways:

 <table style="width:100%">
   <tr>